CRE’s Centre for Indigenous Policy and Research is excited to launch its fourth call for applications for the Indigenous Youth Policy School.

 - Who are solutions-focused with a desire to create real change

-- Joining CRE’s Policy Alumni Network following the completion of the program where you will be able to engage with a network of Indigenous policy leaders committed to policy development, holding government accountable, and improving the overall representation of Indigenous people in positions of leadership.
+- Joining CRE’s Policy Alumni Network following the completion of the program where you will be able to engage with a network of Indigenous policy leaders committed to policy development, holding the government accountable, and improving the overall representation of Indigenous people in positions of leadership.
 (This network will become a source of knowledge and expertise as it continues to grow each year.)

-*We can offer support to youth who have jobs that may require letters of support to participate in the Indigenous Policy School.
+- *We can offer support to youth who have jobs that may require letters of support to participate in the Indigenous Policy School.
 Please inquire for details.